seth-temp/contain/README.md

 ## Approach
 Since Docker is the most common container engine (other than rkt?), it was apparent to me that using it would be "cheating".
-Instead I thought I should use the underlying kernel features and libraries that used to power Docker itself: namely
+Instead I thought I should use the libraries tools and APIs that powered Docker itself (before libcontainer) -- namely
 * LXC, which encompasses
-    * cgroups
+    * cgroups (resource limits and allocation)
     * namespaces (memory / network isolation)
     * chroot